 Where you attend college is a major decision.
-We want to ensure that you have all the information you need to feel confident about choosing George Wythe University.
-To begin, we invite you to learn from our students as they describe their experiences, including how GWU prepared many for graduate school.
+At GWU we require a serious commitment.
+To begin, we invite you to read from our students as they describe their experiences, including how GWU prepared many for graduate school.

-We particularly urge you to become familiar with our mission of building future statesmen and exactly how we pursue this.
-At that point, you should explore our academics page to see the details up close in order to understand the depth of this commitment.
-A close examination of our curriculum will reveal a natural sequence of how the content of each course builds up the foundation being laid.
-We are confident that you will recognize the intrinsic value of what you see.
+We particularly urge you to become familiar with our mission of building future statesmen and exactly how this preparation occurs.
+You should also explore our academics page to see the details up close in order to understand the depth of this commitment.
+A close examination of our curriculum will reveal the natural sequence of how each course builds up a student's classical foundation.

 View the Academic Calendar for admission, registration, semester begin\end, holidays and other important dates.

 Ways to Give

 Expanding Mission-Based Scholarships is our top priority.
 These commit students to a trajectory of high impact after graduation to move the cause of liberty.
 Learn more »